DNA fingerprinting technique and its applications:

 We have covered the entire article on VNTR and STR in genetic marker, for more detail understanding of genetic marker read the article: Genetic markers

 Interestingly, the first microsatellite was discovered by Jeffreys and his coworkers in 1984.
-The name microsatellite was given by Litt and Luty in 1989.
+However, the name microsatellite was given by Litt and Luty in 1989.

 An interesting story

 Everyone thinks that the name satellite is given because the sequences are located on the telomeric region of the chromosome.
-However, the conception is not true.
+However, this conception is not true.

 The satellite DNA name is given to this sequence because of their nature of separation in the centrifugation process.